AA Credit Cards now support Google Pay. Find out more about using your card with Google Pay.

 Will I get charged for spending abroad?

-A 2.99% non-sterling transaction fee is added to the sterling value if you use your credit card abroad to pay for non-sterling transactions, or buy in foreign currencies online or over the phone.
+A 2.99% non-sterling purchase fee is added to the sterling value if you use your credit card abroad to pay for non-sterling purchases.

-When you use your card overseas, your payment will be converted into sterling at the rate determined by the current Mastercard exchange rate.
+When you use your card overseas, your payment will be converted into sterling by the Visa exchange rate.
+You can visit the Visa website, where you'll find a calculator to use to compare currency conversion charges for card transactions in euros and other European currencies.